Dallas Court Observation Project

 Project Background

-In spring 2021, the Child Poverty Action Lab (CPAL) launched a court observation project to collect, analyze, and share eviction-related data not otherwise reported publicly.
-Eviction docket court observation has been ongoing since, with the purpose of (1) improving local understanding of how eviction unfolds, (2) uncovering barriers/challenges for tenants and landlords, and (3) identifying ways to better support tenants and landlords upstream of an eviction hearing.
-Observation first began in Dallas County Justice of the Peace Court 1-1, expanded to Dallas County Justice of the Peace Courts 3-1 and 5-1 in 2022, and has continued to expand in 2023.
+In Spring 2021, the Child Poverty Action Lab (CPAL) launched a court observation project to collect, analyze, and share eviction-related data not otherwise reported publicly.
+Eviction docket court observation has been ongoing since, with the purpose of improving local understanding of how eviction unfolds, uncovering barriers/challenges for tenants and landlords, and identifying ways to better support tenants and landlords upstream of an eviction hearing.
+Observation first began in Dallas County Justice of the Peace Court 1-1 and has since expanded to include 1-2, 3-1, 4-1, 4-2, and 5-1.

 Case Observation Protocol